Wax sculpture: 19th century

 This was a time when artists were often inspired by phrenologists or physiognomonists.
 This was the case of Jean-Pierre Dantan, or David d'Angers, for example, the latter even belonged to the Société phrénologique de Paris founded by François Broussais in 1831.
 As for Moulageur and sculptor Joseph Towne, he is best known for the creation of anatomical wax models.

-The Royal collection trust owns several baskets of wax fruit and wax flowers.

 In the 19th century, a painter like Ernest Meissonier still used wax models to prepare his paintings, like 'Le voyageur' (Musée d'Orsay, RF 3672) while Rodin made a wax model of The Gates of Hell (1880).
 Among the major wax works of the period are Paul Gauguin's portrait of his daughter Aline (1881, musée d'Orsay), and a 125 cm high self-portrait of Jean-Joseph Carriès (Petit Palais).
-Other famous wax modellers included Richard Cockle Lucas, Jules Dalou or Medardo Rosso.
+Edgar Degas used to model in wax to study the poses of his dancers and bathers.
+These were simple studies that he did not want to keep, but some were nevertheless cast in bronze after his death, such as 'Danseuse regardant la plante de son pied droit', in the Musée d'Orsay, Paris (RF 2771: wax; RF 2096: bronze).
+Other famous wax modellers included Richard Cockle Lucas, Jules Dalou, Medardo Rosso or David d'Angers.

 The famous wax bust attributed to Leonardo da Vinci acquired in 1909 by the Museum of Berlin is the work of an English forger who worked about 1840.
-The wax model of a head, at the Wicar Museum at Lille, belongs probably to the school of Canova, which robs it of none of its exquisite grace.
+The wax model of a head, at the Wicar Museum at Lille, belongs probably to the school of Canova.

+Wax flower and fruit sculptures were popular in the 1840s and 1850s in Britain, with noted sculptors including the London-based Emma Peachey and the Mintorn family.
+There was a section for this work at the Great Exhibition of 1851.

 Today

 Wax-works, not intended as fine art, subsequently became popular attractions, consisting principally of images of historical or notorious personages, made up of waxen masks on lay figures in which sometimes mechanism is fitted to give motion to the figure.
 Such an exhibition of wax-works with mechanical motions was shown in Germany early in the eighteenth century.

-The most famous modern waxwork exhibition is that of Madame Tussauds, where the technology of animatronics brings the wax figures to life.